-Dating Violence Prevention - Policy No. 5420
+Dating Violence Prevention - OPS Policy 5420

 Omaha Public Schools strives to provide physically safe and emotionally secure environments for all students and staff.
-Positive behaviors are encouraged in the educational program and are required of all students and staff.
+Positive behaviors are encouraged in the Omaha Public Schools and are required of all students and staff.
 Dating violence will not be tolerated.